How to Automate Fastio Workspace Provisioning with GitLab CI

 Once you provision the workspace, your pipeline uses it as an intelligent data room for the duration of the testing cycle.
 Ephemeral workspaces help manage the complex assets generated during automated testing.

-When UI testing frameworks capture failure screenshots or performance profiling videos, the CI runner can upload these directly to the new Fast.io workspace.
-Because the workspace was provisioned with Intelligence Mode active, the platform's built-in RAG capabilities index these files immediately.
-An AI debugging agent can then use the multiple available MCP tools to analyze the failure logs, cross-reference them with the visual assets, and post a detailed summary directly back to the GitLab Merge Request.
+When UI testing frameworks capture failure screenshots or performance profiling videos, the CI runner can upload these directly to the new Fastio workspace.
+Workspace intelligence indexes those files so Ripley, the built-in RAG agent, can answer from them.
+An AI debugging agent can then use the MCP tools over Streamable HTTP at https://mcp.fast.io/mcp to analyze the failure logs, cross-reference them with the visual assets, and write a cited summary.

 Integrating the OpenClaw Setup in CI/CD